Bigeyed sixgill shark: Range and habitat

 Bigeyed sixgills are found in the Indian Ocean and the western Pacific Ocean.
 Populations in the western Atlantic Ocean formerly grouped within this species are now considered their own species, the Atlantic sixgill shark (Hexanchus vitulus).
 These sharks live near the sea floor between 90 and 600 m deep, but may move closer to the surface at night to take advantage of prey there.
 They make their home on continental shelves, insular shelves, and upper slopes.
 These sharks do not inhabit abyssal environments.

 Parasites

 As with other sharks, bigeyed sixgill sharks harbour a number of parasite species.
 Monogeneans of the genus Protocotyle (family Hexabothriidae) have been found only on the gills of species of Hexanchus.
 The species Protocotyle euzetmaillardi Justine, 2011 was recently described from the gills of Hexanchus nakamurai off New Caledonia, South Pacific Ocean.

 Behavior

 Little is known about the feeding habits of the bigeyed sixgill.
-Based on the few stomach examinations of these sharks, they are thought to feed mainly on small to moderately sized bony fish and crustaceans.
+Based on the few stomach examinations of these sharks, they are thought to feed mainly on small to moderately sized bony fish and bottom dwelling crustaceans.
 Like all sharks of the order Hexanchiformes found so far, this shark is ovoviviparous, meaning the eggs are retained inside the female's body until hatching.
 The bigeyed sixgill, after an unknown gestation period, gives birth to litters of up to 13 pups.
-Because of the cuteness of this shark, their main predators probably are heartless, coldblooded killers.